Istanbul in Summer: What to Expect + Tips to Beat the Heat

 You have not eaten a peach until you’ve had a perfectly ripe Turkish peach.

-Here are some places where you can try these delights.
+Here are a few places where you can try these dishes.

 Ala Kadikoy Mehyanesi

-The best place to get these cold appetizers is a fish restaurant.
-Ala Kadikoy Meyhanesi on the Asian side is one of our favorites here at The Art of Living in Turkey!
+One of the best places to enjoy these cold appetizers is at a traditional fish restaurant, and Ala Kadikoy Meyhanesi on the Asian side is one of our favorites.

-There are also many wonderful fish restaurants in Cicek Pasaji, a covered arcade that’s just off Istiklal Caddesi, the famous walking street on the European side of the city.
-These can be a bit pricey, but the experience and food are unforgettable.
+You will also find many great fish restaurants in Cicek Pasaji, a historic covered arcade just off Istiklal Street.
+These tend to be a bit more expensive, but the atmosphere and food make it worth it.

 Kanaat